smart-on-fhir/smart-on-fhir.github.io/experimental.md

 ---
 layout: main
-title: "SMART on FHIR Authorization: Styling: Experimental styling properties"
+title: "SMART on FHIR: Experimental features"
 ---

-# SMART App styling properties
+# Experimental features in SMART

-The following properties are considered experimental and are subject to change.
+This page documents features of SMART that aren't quite widely deployed or require a bit more attention to make it into the stable version of the SMART specification.
+These features are subject to change, but have been implemented by some systems.

+## smart-app-styling-properties

+The smart_style_url launch parameter provided alongside the access_token in the authorization flow can contain a url with the following json key/value pairs:

 ```
 {